dotnet/AspNetCore.Docs/aspnetcore/blazor/components.md

 Parameters are overwritten under the following conditions:

-* A child content is rendered with a `RenderFragment`.
+* A child component's content is rendered with a `RenderFragment`.
 * <xref:Microsoft.AspNetCore.Components.ComponentBase.StateHasChanged%2A> is called in the parent component.

 Parameters are reset because the parent component rerenders when <xref:Microsoft.AspNetCore.Components.ComponentBase.StateHasChanged%2A> is called and new parameter values are supplied to the child component.